A WordPress Page vs a Post: What’s the Difference?

 • Experiment with blocks — try columns, buttons, quotes, or image galleries

-The WordPress block editor is like digital Play-Doh.
+The Gutenberg editor is like digital Play-Doh.
 Get in there and squish it around.

 How to Add a New Page